 | Swing Trading | Targets multi-day moves by buying pullbacks in uptrends or selling rallies in downtrends. |

-As volatility rises, potential reward expands—but so does the risk of swift losses.
-A rules-based approach can help capture movement while constraining downside.
+When volatility rises, the potential reward may increase, but so does the chance of rapid losses.
+A rules-based approach can help you participate in movement while keeping downside contained.

 How to Choose the Most Volatile Cryptocurrency to Trade?